hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

 ### Prevention of Event Reordering

-When distributing events from a one node to multiple nodes, events get out-of-order.
-If we especially avoid this situation that breaks the order in the pipeline, the order of events will be preserved.
+When distributing events from a one node to multiple nodes, events get out of order.
+If we specifically avoid this situation that breaks the order in the pipeline, the order of events will be preserved.
 But, this comes with the loss of parallelism: The maximum number of nodes in one stage is restricted by the predecessor stage (LP of the stage <= LP of